BackupTheBerlios/hjb-svn/trunk/docs/rst/connections-sessions.rst

 * can be stopped, started and removed by sending HTTP POST or GET requests to the appropriate child URL of its URI.

-* returns its metadata on receiving a HTTP GET to the appropriate child URL.
+* sends its metadata as text on receiving a HTTP GET request to its /metadata child URL.

+* lists its active sessions on receiving a HTTP GET request to its /list child URL.

 * is configured with an ExceptionListener that writes any exceptions that occur on the connection to a log file.
 The log file can be